 Compassionate leadership has an in-built aspect of being a compassionate individual.

-Researchers have argued that a genuinely compassionate leader should be empathetic and kind in all other walks of his life, including the professional sphere; only then can he maximize his skills as a successful leader.
+Researchers have argued that a genuinely compassionate leader should be empathetic and kind in all other walks of life, including the professional sphere; only then can leadership skills be successfully maximized.